A unique range of poetry courses available for anyone with an interest in poetry.

 Many of our courses are ten session, the length a session can vary, but generally an overall ten session course can be completed in eight weeks but we allow up to five months to take personal circumstances into account, and the speed of response from the student.

 Yes, the course learning outcomes are achieved through reliable feedback.
 All coursework, poems and other assignments receive comment which will be useful.
 Students are also encouraged to ask any questions and clarify any points.

-That will depend on the course you want to take, but you need no formal qualifications.
+You need no formal qualifications.
 An interest in poetry and writing poetry is important, but even more important is the ability to approach a subject with an open mind and be willing to look at things in new ways.